confiwent/AcademicPages/index.md

 - Task oriented image/video processing and communication

 ## News
+- [Sep.
+2024] Our paper titled "Improving Generalization in Federated Learning with Model-Data Mutual Information Regularization: A Posterior Inference Approach" was accepted by NeurIPS, 2024!

 - [Jul.
 2024] Our paper titled "Task-Oriented Multi-Bitstream Optimization for Image Compression and Transmission via Optimal Transport" was accepted by ACM Multimedia, 2024!

 - [Oct.
 2023] Our paper titled "Successor Feature-Based Transfer Reinforcement Learning for Video Rate Adaptation with Heterogeneous QoE Preferences" was accepted by IEEE Transactions on Multimedia (TMM), 2023!